rubixchain/learn/content/node-setup.md

 ### One Step Installation

-Use one step installation script for [Linux](https://github.com/rubixchain/rubixnetwork/linux-oneClickSetupScript.zip) machines.
+Use one step installation script for [Linux](https://github.com/rubixchain/rubixnetwork/oneClickSetup/rubix-oneClick-linux) / [Windows](https://github.com/rubixchain/rubixnetwork/oneClickSetup/rubix-oneClick-windows) / [Mac](https://github.com/rubixchain/rubixnetwork/oneClickSetup/rubix-oneClick-mac) machines.
 This script will install all the required dependencies and will run the setup script.

 {{< / hint >}}

 {{< expand "Setup Instructions for Linux" >}}

+{{< button href="https://github.com/rubixchain/rubixnetwork/oneClickSetup/rubix-oneClick-linux" >}}One Click Setup for Linux{{< /button >}}

 **Java 11**
 Follow the system specific instructions from popular sources for [Linux](https://www.linode.com/docs/guides/how-to-install-openjdk-on-ubuntu-20-04/) to install OpenJDK 11.